Optimizing ROI for waste container usage

 Currently, around 1200 of their waste containers are equipped with our trackers.
 The waste container project involves two types of containers.

 First of all compactors, containers you often see to squeeze waste like paper and cardboard boxes to smaller volumes.
-These compactors, installed at customers of SUEZ Belgium Recycling & recovery, are valuable and need a regular check.
+These compactors, installed at customers of Veolia, are valuable and need a regular check.

 So do the second type of containers in this project, containers containing hazardous waste.
 For this type of container water tightness must be guaranteed.
 Therefore, regular checks and maintenance are a must.